SinnottTM/codeclan_w15_final_project_rw/README.md

   * Certain medications may require certain considerations (injections cannot typically be taken in a public setting outside of a crisis-situation, for example)

-* Basic map of Edinburgh
+* Basic map of Edinburgh/Scotland

 * Search bar for map (coffee shops, libraries etc.)